How users connect with the Citrix Gateway plug-in

 Secure Hub, Secure Mail, and WorxWeb use Micro VPN to establish the secure tunnel for iOS and Android mobile devices.

-Citrix Gateway intercepts all network connections that the user device makes and multiplexes them over Secure Sockets Layer (SSL) to Citrix Gateway, where the traffic is demultiplexed and the connections are forwarded to the correct host and port combination.
+Citrix Gateway intercepts all network connections that the user device makes and multiplexes them over Secure Sockets Layer (SSL) to Citrix Gateways, where the traffic is demultiplexed and the connections are forwarded to the correct host and port combination.

 The connections are subject to administrative security policies that apply to a single application, a subset of applications, or an entire intranet.
 You specify the resources (ranges of IP address/subnet pairs) that remote users can access through the VPN connection.